 To get this done, the band went far abroad and recruited a large number of guest contributors, almost longer than Trump’s list of lies.
 Almost.
 And they got talent: Jens Bogren of Fascination Street Studios as some sort of Jack-In-All-Trades.
 Noa Gruman of the Progressive Metal band Scardust.
 You know the folks that made it to #1 on our 2017 Top 10.
 Multi-talented girl that she is, Amorphis tasked her with the choir – and some vocals on Queen of Time.
 Then I found Chrigel Glanzmann (Eluveitie) for his fluting power.

 Ostura also contributed to this record, another Progressive Metal band prominently featuring on this blog.
-Lastly, Anneke van Giersbergen (Vuur, The Gentle Storm) offered her considerable talents as guest vocalist on Amongst Stars.
+Lastly, Anneke van Giersbergen (Vuur, The Gentle Storm) offered her considerable talents as a guest vocalist on Amongst Stars.
 This is top talent right there, and we only covered parts of that mighty list.

 And indeed, whilst Queen of Time sports all the trappings of a typical Amorphis record, the variations run deep.
-The band took their past work before them, dismantled it and somewhat started anew.
-As a result you find the record trespassing on folk terrain much more than its predecessors ever did.
+The band took their past work before them, dismantled it, and somewhat started anew.
+As a result, you find the record trespassing on folk terrain much more than its predecessors ever did.
 And a distinct and delicious progressive undercurrent installed itself on top of it all.
 I’d also like to point out the savvy arrangement and song-writing of these tracks that are not often seen this side of metal.
 Besides, whatever record has Fascination Street Studios written all over it deserves – at least – a second look.

 We’ll even forgive them the saxophone madness on Daughter of Hate, which use I always find a bit “osé”, as we say in French.
-Or that the record loses steam somehow in the mid section.
+Or that the record loses steam somehow in the midsection.
 Like the proverbial six-pack that gets lost once you get of age.

 Yet, Queen of Time gorges with cool tracks, and in truth, I did not find any filler on Amorphis‘ newest record.
 The aforementioned opening track The Bee, for instance, sells itself with a surprising crunch and savvy switch between electronics and harsh growls.
 The hot and cold, from sturdy metal to Noa’s choir, to funky vocals on Message in the Amber will surely retain your attention, no questions asked.